John Martin Trail

 Opening Hours: All year, all day.

-Location: Start from Library, Church Street, Haydon Bridge.
+Location: Start both walks from 'The Bridge' Library & T.I.C, Church Street, Haydon Bridge.

 Admission: Free.